The Shadowy Site On A Shadowy Web

 How do the other bands on this page compare to the Shadowy Men, sound-wise?

-Phono-Comb, Heatseekers and Atomic 7 will remind you of the Shadowy Men.
+Phono-Comb, Heatseekers and Atomic 7 will remind you of Shadowy Men.
 It's not the same sound, but it's in the same vein.
 You'll like 'em.
 Have I ever lied to you?

 Greek Buck is ... well, tough to describe.
 They do a little of everything: A little pop, a little dance music, a little experimentation.
 I doubt you'd ever guess one of the Shadowy Men was in the band.
 There's a quote on the Comatonse web page that takes a shot at describing Greek Buck ...